 Healthier Lives for Children Worldwide

-The nutritional impairment caused by schistosome and soil-transmitted infections during childhood has been shown to have a significant impact on the growth and development of children.
-Periodic treatment of children—that is, deworming—can reduce these infections (5).
-Worldwide, CMMB programs implement parasite prevention programs which include deworming activities and annual, anti-parasitic campaigns.
+Deworming is part the diarrhea prevention that iCCM addresses.
+The nutritional impairment caused by schistosome and soil-transmitted infections during childhood has been shown to have a significant impact on the growth and development of children, affecting not only their nutritional status but also leaving them physically and cognitively impaired.
+Periodic deworming treatments can help reduce these infections and prevent this damage.
+Worldwide, CMMB programs implement parasite prevention programs, which include deworming activities and annual, anti-parasitic campaigns.

-In 2015, CMMB programs in Haiti and Peru improved the quality of care for nearly 11,000 children with deworming treatments.
+Every year, CMMB programs improve the quality of care for thousands of children with deworming treatments.

-Lacking sewer systems, almost all children in Côtes-de-Fer, Haiti, suffer from soil-transmitted worms.
-Untreated, intestinal worms leave children like Dayana physically, nutritionally, and cognitively impaired.
-Fortunately, worms are easily treated with albendazole, a pill taken just two times a year.
-With the support of pharmaceutical donations, nurses at our healthcare facilities in Haiti are able to treat thousands of children in need, free of charge.
+Almost all children in Côtes-de-Fer, Haiti, suffer from soil-transmitted worms.
+Fortunately, this type of intestinal infection can be easily treated with albendazole, a pill taken just two times a year.
+With the support of pharmaceutical donations, nurses at our partner healthcare facilities in Haiti are able to treat thousands of children in need, free of charge.